-The top bar, however, comes from a different place within Facebook.
-It is meant to represent how many interactions a URL has gotten across all of Facebook, not just public posts, even including shares via Messenger.
+However, the top bar -- Facebook Interactions -- comes from a different place within Facebook.
+It is meant to represent how many interactions a URL has gotten across all of Facebook, not just public posts; it even includes shares via Messenger.

-Sharp-eyed readers will notice that in this example, the totals row features fewer interactions than the sum of the links listed below!
+Sharp-eyed readers will notice that in this example, the "Facebook Interactions" section features fewer interactions than the total interactions listed in "Top Referrals"!
 How can that be?

 The answer is that the data comes from different sources, and we have different ways of calculating things.
 We at CrowdTangle don't have any control over the numbers that drive the totals row; what we do know are two things: